LrGeometry/mATs/doc/tokendesign.md

 required to fix or mitigate the issue that caused AnthemGold to pause the contract.

 ### Pause
-AnthemGold will pause the contract via the `pause` method.
+`the issuing corporation`  will pause the contract via the `pause` method.
 This method will set the paused flag to true.

 - Only the `pauser` role may call pause.

 - Pausing emits a `Pause()` event

 ### Unpause
-AnthemGold will unpause the contract via the `unpause` method.
+`the issuing corporation`  will unpause the contract via the `unpause` method.
 This method will set the `paused` flag to false.
 All functionality will be restored when the contract is unpaused.

 - Only the `pauser` role may call unpause.

 - Unpausing emits an `Unpause()` event

-## Upgrading
-The Fiat Token uses the zeppelinos Unstructured-Storage Proxy pattern [https://docs.zeppelinos.org/docs/upgradeability_AdminUpgradeabilityProxy.html].
-[FiatToken.sol](../contracts/FiatToken.sol) is the implementation, the actual token will be a
- Proxy contract ([FiatTokenProxy.sol](../contracts/FiatTokenProxy.sol)) which will forward all calls to `AGLDToken` via delegatecall.
-This pattern allows AnthemGold to upgrade the logic of any deployed tokens seamlessly.

-- AnthemGoldwill upgrade the token via a call to `upgradeTo` or `upgradeToAndCall` if initialization is required for the new version.
-- Only the `admin` role may call `upgradeTo` or `upgradeToAndCall`.

 ## Reassigning Roles
 The roles outlined above may be reassigned.